adavarski/k8s-operators-playground/README.md

 INFO[0000] Using namespace default.
 ```

-Running an Operator as a Deployment Inside a Cluster
+Running an Operator as a Deployment Inside a Cluster:

 ```
 $ operator-sdk build davarski/visitors-helm-operator:0.1
 ```